Josh Shapiro: Montgomery County commissioner

 Shapiro won election to the Montgomery County Board of Commissioners in 2011.
 The election marked the first time in history that the Republican Party lost control of the Montgomery County Board of Commissioners.
 Shapiro chaired the board from 2012 to 2016.

 Shapiro's commission duties centered on social services and administration.
-Castor, the only Republican member of the board during Shapiro's tenure, praised Shapiro's work, calling him "the best county commissioner I ever knew" and "very good at arriving at consensus."
+Castor, the board's only Republican member during Shapiro's tenure, praised Shapiro's work, calling him "the best county commissioner I ever knew" and "very good at arriving at consensus".
 In 2016, Shapiro voted for an 11% tax increase, which was an average increase of $66 in property taxes.
 During his tenure, the board of commissioners implemented zero-based budgeting and shifted county pension investments from hedge funds to index funds.
 Democrats retained a majority on the board of commissioners in the 2015 election, as Shapiro and his running mate, Val Arkoosh, both won election.

 In April 2015, Governor Tom Wolf named Shapiro the chair of the Pennsylvania Commission on Crime and Delinquency.

-Campaigns for Pennsylvania Attorney General
+Campaigns for Pennsylvania attorney general

 Shapiro announced his candidacy for Pennsylvania attorney general in January 2016.
 While he had practiced with Philadelphia's Stradley Ronon firm and chaired the Pennsylvania Commission on Crime and Delinquency, he had never served as a prosecutor.
-Shapiro campaigned on his promise to restore the office's integrity following Kathleen Kane's resignation and also promised to work to combat the opioid epidemic and gun violence.
+Shapiro campaigned on his promise to restore the office's integrity following Kathleen Kane's resignation and also promised to work to combat the opioid epidemic.

 His campaign was supported by President Barack Obama, presidential candidate Hillary Clinton, and businessman and former mayor of New York City Michael Bloomberg, who was among the largest donors to Shapiro's campaign.
 He won the Democratic primary for attorney general in April 2016, defeating Stephen Zappala and John Morganelli with 47 percent of the vote.
 In November 2016, Shapiro narrowly defeated the Republican nominee, state senator John Rafferty Jr., with 51.3 percent of the vote.

 Shapiro was reelected in 2020, defeating Republican nominee Heather Heidelbaugh with 50.9% of the vote.
 He received 3,461,472 votes, the most of any candidate in Pennsylvania history, and outran Joe Biden in the concurrent presidential election.